nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/20-use cases/40-Technical use cases/60-Inferences.md

 The performance of the current system can be validated on a continuous assurance basis by

 1. Make AI inference system accessible to external (or internal) test suite
-2. Run tests using inbuild benchmarks and or validation data sets
+2. Run tests using inbuilt benchmarks and or validation data sets
-3. Produce quantities performance report and encapsulate with VC
+3. Produce quantitative performance report and encapsulate with VC
 4. Retrieve and validate performance VC and implement local policy